-Make a record of the original ideas about the project, who applied for the grant, why, etc. (The PowerPoint template has slides for this.)
-Your application is a source of this information.
+Make a record of the original ideas about the project, who applied for the grant, why, etc. Your application is a source of this information.
 These early records are important because the project will likely grow and change during its course, and you will want to compare early ideas with how the project develops over time.

-Record your research question, sub-questions and inquiry questions.
-Consider the research question your "essential question": the question that best reflects what you would like to explore as a result of receiving this grant.
+Record your inquiry question and any possible sub-questions.
+Consider the inquiry question your "essential question": the question that best reflects what you would like to explore as a result of receiving this grant.
 This essential question is like an umbrella for other questions.
 You can have as many sub-questions as you want.
-The student inquiry questions relate more to the focus of student learning.
-Students and artist may have some questions of their own.
-The questions will likely change somewhat as the project progresses.
-Below is an example of a table you might use.